levid0s/LightSync.ps1/README.md

 #### Step 1: Install Dropbox

+Just a standard Dropbox install, it can be to any location.

 #### Step 2: Create a substed drive

-It is a good idea to abstract out the Dropbox's path, because this often changes between machines.
+It is a good idea to abstract out the Dropbox sync path, because this often changes between machines.

 Subst is a built-in Windows tool that can do this.